friemen/reactor/README.md

 **reduce-t** -- Like reduce, but passes a third argument for elapsed time since last update of the new signal.

-**snapshot** -- Creates a signal that takes a value from another signal whenever an event occurs.
+**snapshot** -- Creates an a new event source from an existing event source that takes a value from another signal whenever an event occurs.

 **react-with** -- Subscribes a listener function to an event source.